 2. I use my bread machine

-Currently I don’t make our bread (see a tip further on as to why) but I still use my bread machine as often as a few times a week baking up dinner rolls, cinnamon rolls, pretzel bits, pizza dough, bread sticks and more.
+Currently, I don’t make our bread (there is a tip further down the list that explains why) but I still use my bread machine as often as a few times a week baking up dinner rolls, cinnamon rolls, pretzel bits, pizza dough, bread sticks and more.

 3. I use free sources of coupons

-There are coupons out there available for whole and organic foods.
-My biggest source for them in my town is my Mperks membership for Meijer .
+There are coupons out there available for not just junk food but whole and organic foods.
+My biggest source for them in my town is my Mperks membership for Meijer.
 Each week I load up my account with coupons for items on my list.
 Another source is to Google you favorite grocery products and see if they have websites that may contain printable coupons.
-There are a few good coupon apps out there too (I don’t have a smartphone so I cannot use these).

 About a year ago I discovered a discount bread store that stocks the 100% whole grain bread my family eats for significantly less than the stores carry it for and even less than I can bake it for so we made the switch.
 The store is a bit of a drive for us but it is in a city that we visit a few times a year for various events so when we go we buy 2 to 3 months worth and fill our freezer.